kuzudb/kuzu-blog/src/content/post/2025-07-15-vector-indices.md

 There are strong intuitions in literature connecting the HNSW's structure to the "small world" phenomenon in social network graphs where people are curiously able to find random other people in the world through a few steps[^300].
-Specifically, the HNSW graph is constructed in such a way that from any vector in the graph, we can find regions of the graph that are close to any query $q$ in a few steps.
+Specifically, the HNSW graph is constructed in such a way that starting from any entry vector in the graph, we can find regions of the graph that are close to any query $q$ in a few steps.
-However, there are no deeper explanation about it.
+However, there is no deeper explanation than this  .
 It would be very exciting if someone eventually explains why HNSW indices work so well at a more foundational level.
 Maybe, something akin to the [smooth analyses paper](https://en.wikipedia.org/wiki/Smoothed_analysis) is possible here.
 Smoothed analyses was an explanation to why the simplex method for solving linear programs work so well in practice although the algorithm can in principle run very slowly.
+Let's see if a similar explanation emerges here.

 That's it for this post!
 In the next post, Gaurav and I will discuss Kuzu's HNSW index implementation and some of its unique capabilities.
 So stay tuned for another very technical post!